Light-cone sum rules with $B$-meson distribution amplitudes for the $B\to p$ form factors in $B$-mesogenesis models: The effective couplings and decay amplitude

 The hadronic matrix element of the three-quark operator in (\ref{eq:ampld}) can be parameterized, in the most general form, in terms of four independent $B\to p$ form factors: \ba \langle p(P)| \overline{{\cal O}}_{(d)} |B^+(P+q)\rangle = F^{(d)}_{B\to p_R}(q^2)\bar{u}_{pR}(P)+ F^{(d)}_{B\to p_L}(q^2)\bar{u}_{pL}(P) \nonumber\\ + \widetilde{F}^{(d)}_{B\to p_R}(q^2)\bar{u}_{pR}(P) \frac{\slashed{q}}{m_p}+ \widetilde{F}^{(d)}_{B\to p_L}(q^2)\bar{u}_{pL}(P) \frac{\slashed{q}}{m_p}\,, \ea where $u_{p\,R(L)}(P)\equiv \gamma_{R(L)}u_{p}(P)$ and $\bar{u}_{p\,R(L)}\equiv \bar{u}_p(P)\gamma_{L(R)} $ are the bispinor of the right-handed (left-handed) proton and its Dirac-conjugate.
 Hereafter we use a compact notation:

-The general expansion in terms of four form factors in (\ref{eq:ff}) corresponds to the four independent kinematical structures that can be constructed using a bispinor and two independent four-momenta $P$ and $q$.
+The expansion in terms of four form factors in (\ref{eq:ff}) corresponds to the most general Lorentz/Dirac decomposition in four independent kinematical structures that can be constructed using a bispinor and two independent four-momenta $P$ and $q$, and is independent of the particular chiral structure of the operator $\overline{{\cal O}}_{(d)}$.
 Note that the structures $\bar{u}_{p\,L,R}(P)\slashed{P}$ are reduced to $\bar{u}_{p\,L,R}(P)$ after applying the Dirac equation for bispinors.
 For model $(b)$, the same decay amplitude and its decomposition in terms of four form factors are simply obtained from (\ref{eq:ampld}) and (\ref{eq:ff}), respectively, by the replacement $(d)\to (b)$.